emberian/tbot/README.rst

-tbotframe (tbf)
+tbot
 ===============

-*A framework for writing extensible IRC bots in Python*
+*A library to make writing IRC bots with tbotframe easier*

 Rationale
 ---------